European Road Charging Reports

 The latest revision of the European legislation on the European Electronic Toll Service took place in 2019 with the Directive 2019/520/EU.
 This Directive is at present being transposed into the EU Member States legislation to come into power by November 2021.

 The impact assessment of the 2019/520/EU Directive is expected to be completed by April 2023.
-The way forward to consider RAIN RFID is to include “experimental technologies” in pilot projects.
+The way forward to consider RAIN is to include “experimental technologies” in pilot projects.
 Pilot projects featuring other technologies can be authorized by EU authorities upon request by EU member states.

 Therefore, pilot projects, studies, and best practice are to be produced in 2022 with the success metrics for RAIN to be considered in the 2019/520/EU Directive impact assessment and accepted in the next release of the Directive.